codecraftuk/refactoringworkshop/Java/README.md

 Run tests with: gradle test

-Run the application:
+To run the  application:
-  on linux: ./run.sh
+  - on linux: ./run.sh
-  on windows: run.bat
+  - on windows: run.bat